icedland/iced/src/csharp/Intel/README.md

         // The assembler defaults to VEX instructions.
 If you need EVEX instructions, set PreferVex=false c.PreferVex = false;
+        // or call `c.vex` or `c.evex` prefixes to override the default encoding.
         // AVX-512 decorators are properties on the memory and register operands c.vaddpd(zmm1.k3.z, zmm2, zmm3.rz_sae);
         // To broadcast memory, use the __dword_bcst/__qword_bcst memory types